 - Artistic Assessor for Arts Council England

-- Training sessions in What is Contemporary Art and How to Engage Visitors at Aspex Gallery, Portsmouth and Falmouth Art Gallery
+- Training sessions in What is Contemporary Art and How to Engage Visitors at Aspex Gallery, Portsmouth, Falmouth Art Gallery, RAMM in Exeter and Folkestone Triennial

 - Engagement Programmer for artSOUTH; an exciting opportunity for national and international artists to develop new works in collaboration with professionals/specialists of their choice in any other field or discipline.
-The project aims to instigate engaging and innovative collaborative commissions of the highest quality, for indoor and outdoor non-gallery locations across central southern England in Autumn 2013.
+The project enabled engaging and innovative collaborative commissions of the highest quality, for indoor and outdoor non-gallery locations across central southern England in Autumn 2013.
+Working with Hampshire County Council and 15 partners.

 She has an MA in Fine Art Printmaking (Distinction) from University of Brighton (1985-88) and an MA in Feminism and Visual Arts from University of Leeds (1996-98).